siddhartha-gadgil/siddhartha-gadgil.github.io/source/_posts/2014-12-31-linear-structure-implicits.markdown

 ###To Do:

-* Add a field for the zero vector.
+* Add a field for the zero vector (done).
-* Create a linear structure for differentiable functions.
+* Create a linear structure for differentiable functions(done).
-* Have functions that implicitly use linear structures.
+* Have functions that implicitly use linear structures(done).

 ## More vector structures